 Item Minimum Standard 1.1.1 Presentation Tracks present a uniform dense mat of turf capable of withstanding the rigors of the Club's horse training and racing schedule, subject to normal climatic conditions.
 Tracks provide a safe and consistent surface for all users at all times under normal climatic conditions.
-1.1.2 Drainage Tracks are freely draining and capable of use after heavy rain.
+1.1.2 Drainage Tracks are freely draining and capable of use after moderate rain.
 Tracks remain useable during light rain.
 1.1.3 Condition Tracks are to provide a safe, consistent galloping surface at all times under normal climatic conditions.
 Turf is in optimum health with a strong root system and seasonal leaf growth.
 1.1.4 Grass Type A mono standard of the Club's selected cultivar 1.1.5 Grass Standard All turf surfaces are of high density, smooth, free of scalping and weed free.
 1.1.6 Weed Control A site-wide weed control program is documented.
 The program complies with the legal requirements of the site and relevant Government legislation.
 All applications are selected for the least possible residual effect on the colour, root depth and plant health of the Club's turf cultivar.
 Regard to horse and human health is given the highest priority.
 1.1.7 Pest and Disease Management All turf surfaces have a documented, integrated pest and disease management program.
 1.1.8 Turf Replacement Works All turf replacement works required after a race meeting are completed within four (4) working days.
 Replacement turf is sourced from a turf nursery or other designated on-site area.
 Replacement turf blocks are cut to a minimum depth of 150mm, no larger than 300mm x 300mm.
 1.1.9 Filling-in Timing All filling-in work is completed after conclusion of racing/training or within two (2) working days.
 1.1.10 Filling-in Procedure Weather permitting, divots are replaced manually or alternatively with a brush roller or similar.
 Following mechanical divot reinstatement, any partially detached turf divots are manually returned to track depressions prior to filling with soil.
 Remaining depressions are manually filled with an approved soil.
 The approved soil conforms to the existing (in-situ) profile with good drainage characteristics.
 After compression & levelling with foot pressure, added soil is level with the surrounding track surface.
 1.1.11 Mowing and Vacuuming Frequency The mowing program accords with prevailing growing conditions.
 For guidance, in summer 2-3 times per week and in winter every second week.
-In high growth periods and in suitable conditions, all tracks are scarified/vacuumed after mowing to remove clippings & prevent thatch build-up.
+In high growth periods, all tracks are to be scarified/vacuumed to remove clippings & prevent thatch build-up.
+Tracks should normally be de-thatched at least once (1) per year.
 1.1.12 Mowing Height Determined by seasonal conditions and adjusted to suit the racing program.
 Turf is presented at a height of 75mm - 125mm for racing and training throughout the year.
-1.1.13 Fertiliser Program The fertiliser program is documented and based upon results of topsoil chemistry tested two (2) times per year.
+1.1.13 Fertiliser Program The fertiliser program is documented in consultation with Racing NSW based upon results of topsoil chemistry tested one (1) time per year.
 All chemistry tests are conducted by a Racing NSW-approved laboratory.